-A few words on the technology that we use at the moment, because this has become necessary to overcome the deficiencies of our operating patrols on the ground, because they're stopped so we deploy UAVs, different ones, small ones as you see here but also long-range UAV.
+A few words on the technology that we use at the moment, because this has become necessary to overcome the deficiencies of our operating patrols on the ground, because they're stopped so we deploy UAVs, different ones, small ones as you see here [See Appendix, Figure 19.] but also long-range UAV.
 We have cameras in place.
+[See Appendix, Figure 20.]
 We have accustic sensors in place.
 We have access to satellite imagery.
 And there are handheld tools that the monitors can use to look into areas where they otherwise would have no access.
 What they see there you can look as follows.
 Here, again, the area of that bridge that you have seen during the nighttime, active fighting in the area captured by our camera there.
 The monitors monitor 24 hours, around the clock, and are being able to document the violence that also continues during nighttime in these areas.
+[See Appendix, Figure 21.]

 Also, these instruments are sometimes interfered with.
 What you see here is the blinding of a camera in the same area by an armed man with a laser pointer, who had blinded the camera for two hours.
 You see the man walking away there.
 Again, here, the blinding of the camera.
+[See Appendix, Figure 21.]
 Interference with our work happens regularly.
 And it happens only when those who interfere with our work want to prevent us from seeing what is going on on the ground.
 Now, this, dear Alex, is the end of my brief presentation.
 And I list here a few links to our website where our daily reporting can be accessed and where we try to document objectively and verifiably the reality in the eastern part of Ukraine.
-Thank you.
+[See Appendix, Figure 22.]

-TIERSKY: Alexander, thank you for that tremendously compelling presentation.
-I think the first thing I'd like to do is I know there are representatives of the Ukrainian embassy present.
+Mr. Tiersky.
+Alexander, thank you for that tremendously compelling presentation.
+I think the first thing I'd like to do is, I know there are representatives of the Ukrainian Embassy present.
 I wonder whether you might want to make a statement?
 I think we have a roving microphone that we could provide?
 I'll follow with a couple of questions of my own, if you don't mind.
 Please.

-Q: Thank you very much.
+QUESTIONER.
+Thank you very much.
 Thank you.
 Thank you very much, Mr. Hug.
 Thank you very much, Alex, for initiating this discussion and this briefing.